mmllr/neotest-swift/README.md

 ### Features

-- [x] Running a single test case, all the tests in a file, or all the tests in a project
+- [x] Running a single test case, all the tests in a file, all the tests in a target or all the tests in a project
 - [x] Test watching
 - [x] Virtual text showing test failure messages
 - [x] Displaying full and short test output